content-manager-sdk/Community/Samples/SDK/CSharp/DateTimeConverter/ReadMe.md

 ## Getting UTC
-As of CM 9.4 the method TrimDatetime.ToUniversalTime() can return an incorrect result, to avoid this use DateTimeComvert.ToUtc().
+As of CM 9.4 the method TrimDatetime.ToDateTimeUTC() can return an incorrect result, to avoid this use DateTimeComvert.ToUtc().